This is the full workflow: define components, write processors, wire them into a world, run it.

 2. Write processors -- the rules that transform that data each tick

-3. Create a world and register processors
+3. Create a runtime world and stage processors/resources

 4. Spawn entities with initial component values